Body composition: Bioelectrical impedance analysis

 InBody developed the world's first 8-point tactile electrode system in 1996, a direct segmental analysis method that measures the impedance of five torsos using multiple frequencies.
 Many BIA products provide partial muscle and fat mass measurements, but not impedance, especially in the torso.

 Recent advancements such as 8-point electrodes, multi-frequency measurements, and Direct Segmental Analysis, have improved the accuracy of BIA machines.
 BIA machines have found acceptance in medical, fitness, and wellness space owing to their ease-of-use, portability, quick measurements, and cost efficiency.

+AURA Devices developed and launched a number of wearable bioimpedance trackers, including the first smart strap for Apple Watch that tracks body fat, muscles, lean mass, water levels, etc.

 Body Volume Index

 The Body Volume Index (BVI) is a technique used for measuring body shape.
-Initially, BVI technology employed white light scanning machines to measure an individuals body shape.
+Initially, BVI technology employed white light scanning machines to measure an individual's body shape.
 However, recent technological advances in 3D measurement have enabled BVI to be calculated using images taken on a smartphone.
 Two images are required to create an individual 3D silhouette.
 By comparing this 3D silhouette with MRI data, body volume and fat distribution can be calculated.